kekock/java-currency-exchange/README.md

 - If the currency pair AB exists in the ExchangeRates table, we take its rate.
 - If the currency pair BA exists in the ExchangeRates table, we take its rate and calculate the inverse to obtain the AB rate.
-- If currency pairs USD-A and USD-B exist in the ExchangeRates table, we compute the AB rate from these rates.
+- If currency pairs USD-A and USD-B exist in the ExchangeRates table, we compute the AB rate based on these rates.

 ### Error Hangings
-For all requests, in case of an error, the response look like this:
+For all requests, in case of an error, the response will look like this:

 ```json
 {